 Put the ‘Amount of income saved each year’ into ‘Current annual savings’.

-Check the ‘Current annual expenses’ matches your ‘Overall household expenses’ from step two.
+Check the ‘Current annual expenses’ match your ‘Overall household expenses’ from step two.

 Put the ‘Amount of savings you already have’ into ‘Current portfolio value’.